jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

 ---
 layout: post
-title: Databases 2016 – The Lab Sessions – How to setup your computer for the project
+title: Databases 2016 – 1st December
 tags: teaching
 ---

+# How to setup your computer for the project
-# TODO
+     TODO